raganwald/raganwald.github.com/_posts/2023-05-11-observations.md

 - If Alice wants quality time but Bob treats it as an act of service, they're gonna have a bad time.

+# The Rs

+- I can sit in my remorse and regret for what I have done to others.
+- I can pursue reform
+- I can try to provide redress (a/k/a "make amends")
+- I must not seek to reinvent myself, that reeks of avoiding responsibility for what I have done.
+- Redemption is not up to me